Smoking gun signature from axion and the constraints with radio telescopes: INTRODUCTION

 Axion-photon coupling is used to detect axions in ground laboratories.
 Numerous experiments employ resonant cavities in strong magnetic fields to detect axions, establishing progressively improved upper bounds on the axion-photon coupling strength $g_{a\gamma\gamma}$ across different axion mass ranges.
 Currently the ground axion search experiments detecting axion-photon coupling include ADMX\cite{2025arXiv250407279A}, CAPP\cite{2024PhRvX..14c1023A}, HAYSTAC\cite{2025PhRvL.134o1006B}, RBF-UF\cite{PhysRevLett.59.839,PhysRevD.64.092003} and CAST\cite{2025arXiv250505909A}.

 Astrophysical environments, particularly magnetars with their extreme magnetic fields ($B \sim 10^{13-15}\,\text{G}$), offer a natural laboratory for axion detection.
 Here, axion-photon resonance conversion occurs when the magnetar's plasma frequency matches the axion mass, significantly enhancing the probability of axion-photon conversion\cite{Pshirkov:2007st,Masaki_2017,Millar_2021,PhysRevD.110.015018}.
-This process mirrors laboratory cavity experiments but leverages natural magnetic fields to probe a broader axion mass range (1--100\,$\mu$eV).
+This process mirrors laboratory cavity experiments but leverages natural magnetic fields to probe a broader axion mass range (1--100\,$\mu$eV)\cite{1978JETPL..27..502V}.
+Currently, advanced models employing Monte Carlo-based ray-tracing simulations have been developed to model the complex behavior of axion-converted photons within magnetospheres, revealing distinctive spectral, spatial, and temporal characteristics of the emission\cite{2021PhRvD.104j3030W, 2024PhRvD.109b3015T}.

 The photon signals from astrophysical axion conversion naturally fall within radio telescope observational frequencies, making them theoretically detectable.
 People have raised forecasts for the detection\cite{PhysRevD.52.3132,Pshirkov:2007st,Masaki_2017,Millar_2021,PhysRevD.110.015018,2018PhRvD..97l3001H}.
 Recently Meerkat put a constraint using the observation of PSR J2144-3933\cite{PhysRevD.108.063001}.
 However, radio telescopes face both confusion limits (from source crowding) and sensitivity limits.
 In this paper, we discovered a smoking gun signature from axion, which can help overcome the confusion limit.
 If provided achievable observing time of radio telescopes like FAST or SKA, we will be able to reach the prediction by KSVZ model\cite{1979PhRvL..43..103K,SHIFMAN1980493} and DFSZ model\cite{Zhitnitsky:1980tq,DINE1981199,PhysRevD.107.095020}.